Gravity particles from Warped Extra Dimensions, predictions for LHC: Warped Extra Dimensions in a nutshell

 where $x_1 = 3.83$ is the first zero of the Bessel function $J_1$.
-If we want to use $m_{Gr}$ and $\tilde{k}$ as the free parameter of theory we must note the relation:
+If we want to use as the free parameter of theory $m_{Gr}$ and $\tilde{k}$ we must use the relation:

-The value of $k r_c$ parameter is dominated by $\overline{M}_{Pl}$.
-The dependence on the parameters $M_{Gr}$ and $\tilde{k}$ is very mild.
-Following the relation of equation (\ref{eq:paramspace}) the $k r_c$ value varies between 10 and 12 if $\tilde{k}$ vary between 0.01 and 1, and $M_{Gr}$ vary between 100 GeV and 1.5 TeV.
-Remaining a phenomenologically acceptable value to reproduce the mass hierarchy of equation (\ref{eq:4dvev}) on a wide range of conditions. \\
+The dependence of $k r_c$ on the parameters $M_{Gr}$ and $\tilde{k}$ is very mild.
+Following the above relation the $k r_c$ value varies between 10 and 12 if we profile $\tilde{k}$ vary between 0.01 and 1 and $M_{Gr}$ between 100 GeV and 1.5 TeV.
+Remaining a phenomenologically acceptable value to reproduce the mass hierarchy between the Planck mass and the electroweak scale on a wide range of conditions.

-The physics of the scalar fluctuations (Radion) requires an external mechanism to stabilize the distance $r_c$ between branes this mechanism was first derived on \cite{Goldberger:1999uk}, the references \cite{Csaki:1999mp,Dominici:2002jv} among others exploit its collider phenomenology.
-On this part of the review we treat the 4D graviton spectra.